As an affiliate, we earn from qualifying purchases made on our website.

 I’ve also had bags in the past where the zippers broke or wouldn’t close that smoothly.
 I’ve messed around with them and pulled on them pretty well and haven’t run across any issues.

 The straps are also more comfortable than some of the other bags I’ve tried and would have no issues walking a full 18 holes with 9-10 clubs and my gear.
+Some Sunday bags only come with a single strap, which is extremely uncomfortable on long days.

 How Did The El Camino Perform?

 The main thing to look at is how the bag actually performed on the course.
-It could be made with the most expensive materials out there but if it’s not that functional, what’s the point in buying one?
+It could be made with the most expensive materials out there, but if it’s not that functional, what’s the point in buying one?

 The first thing to consider is how comfortable it is to carry.
 I’ve always had cart bags, which only have a single strap and aren’t comfortable at all.
 The El Camino is definitely better than my old bag.